payne/documentation/quickReference/SASS-Quick-Reference.md

 Filenames for partials look like this: `_mypartial.scss`

-Include them in a style like this: `@import “mypartial”`
+Include them in a style like this: `@import "mypartial"`

 Variables in a partial will be accessable to the importer.